ThomasHickman/RICE/docs.md

 ## Compute commodities

 In this market, there needs to be some definition of commodities - which are fixed specifications of computation such that they can be traded in an open market (you will be getting the same product regardless of where you trade it).
+This should specify what a provider expects before it will do a computation and what the user expects before they pay.
+The payment is deducted at the end of the contract, which is either when the computation is terminated, another point determined by the user.
+The provider need to specify all the variables that are used in the contract at the end of the computation.

 The commodities would need to defined in some kind of data structure.
 This specifies the requirements that the user should expect at the end of the computation (e.g. that it's allowed to run for a specified period), requirements of the provider (e.g. for some kinds of contracts that the input files are in a certain files) and the mechanism for working out the cost.